Honda Motor Co., Ltd. research snapshot

 Trend-following setup

-Reduce confidence if price fails at the moving averages, auto losses widen, or management revises recovery assumptions lower.
+Reduce confidence if price loses the moving averages, auto losses widen, or management revises recovery assumptions lower.

 Mean-reversion setup

-If HMC revisits the $28 to $29 area, compare the price with the bear and base scenarios and determine whether the catalyst is temporary market noise or new evidence of structural weakness.
+If HMC pulls back toward the $27.50 to $29 area, compare the price with the bear and base scenarios and determine whether the catalyst is temporary market noise or new evidence of structural weakness.

 Do not average down only because price-to-book looks low while auto margins, China volumes, or tariff costs are deteriorating.